What do I do?

 - Website traffic broken down by channel and/or device will inform where to best distribute content and in what format.

 With this information in hand, you can now effectively design and implement optimized content marketing campaigns around newly identified keywords and pieces of content.
 Ongoing data monitoring makes this process repeatable again and again.

 Well-configured Dashboards can also play a vital role in alerting marketers to threats or opportunities.
 Larger organizations or agencies with several clients, for instance, can easily monitor multiple data points across several Web presences from within a single Dashboard in order to quickly assess winners and losers based on visibility, engagement, traffic or conversion metrics.
 Once the high level What Do I Do question is answered, you can drill down into the details for more specific answers to more tactical questions.

-Another example of effective analysis of data within a Dashboard is the identification of online competitors.
-Quite often organizations wrongly believe their offline/real world competitors are the same as their online competition.
+Another example of an effective analysis of data within a Dashboard is the identification of online competitors.
+Quite often organizations wrongly believe their offline/real-world competitors are the same as their online competition.
 However, sharp marketers should regularly monitor the search results for their top keywords keeping an eye out for “competitive” sites/domains, which consistently appear in the Top 10-20 search results.
 Google rewards fresh, new, relevant content, which means agile young competitors can sometimes quickly make up for a lack of legacy authority and nudge their way onto Page One.
 Once you’ve identified new online competition, you can begin to analyze their tactics and respond accordingly.

-Of course, any data presented in a Dashboard or Report, requires an analytical eye to interpret and understand how best to react in order to successfully advance a specific web presence optimization program and overall marketing strategy.
+Of course, any data presented in a Dashboard or Report requires an analytical eye to interpret and understand how best to react in order to successfully advance a specific web presence optimization program and overall marketing strategy.

 gShift SEO Reporting Series